ptsteadman/notebook/essays/gray-man-style.md

 ---

-In the early days of the Balkan War, a survival blogger named Selco saw many of his well-prepared neighbors attempt to help others by giving away supplies.
-Just weeks later, these generous individuals were often robbed or even murdered.
-Selco says that thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
+Survival bloggers seem to have developed the gray man concept in reaction to a perceived threat of "survivalist hate".
+One blogger, Selco, is notable for basing his gray man theory on his experience during the Balkan War.
+Selco says that he saw many of his well-prepared neighbors give away supplies in the first few weeks of the conflict.
+Just weeks later, many of these generous individuals were robbed or even murdered.
+Selco says that the thieves often justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
 A reviewer of Selco's survival course encourages readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
 [16]

-Selco explicitly calls for his readers to practice being gray, and emphasizes that being grey is a lifestyle that begins before shit hits the fan.
-He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.
+Selco explicitly calls for his readers to practice being gray, and emphasizes that being gray is a lifestyle that begins before shit hits the fan.
+He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their neighborhood friends.

-The idea of gray man as a lifestyle designed with the threat of "survivalist hate" in mind seems to have originated with the term itself.
+The idea of gray man as a lifestyle seems to have originated with the term itself.

-The earliest reference I could find online to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
+The earliest reference I could find to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
 This piece, authored in a Goofus and Gallant style, presents gray man as more of an identity than a strategy.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

 This quote begs the question: why be a survivalist if it's such a social liability that one needs to develop a pathetic alter-ego?
 Wouldn't it be better